Whisky, Cheese & Wine - Since 1859

 Cheese has been made in Orkney for centuries, but there are only a few commercially-available cheeses these days.
 All are made with cow’s milk.

 Grimbister is a mild, pure-white farm cheese, and a real summer favourite.
 Orkney Cheddar is firm, close-textured and available in a variety of maturities.
 We usually stock the Extra Mature version, as we feel it has most flavour.
-There also two smoked version from Humes, one smoked over oak chips, the other over wood from barrels that previously contained Scapa whisky.
-The end result is a subtle but unmissable hint of whisky!
+The Orkney Smokery produces various strengths of smoked cheddar and we usually have one or two available: great bubbling on toast or in macaroni cheese!

 Orkney butter varies in availability, but we get it when we can: it’s bright yellow in colour, and lightly salted.